DataTron-io/docker-service/README.md

 ```
 It is also fine to install tox into virtualenv environment.
 If you face any issue with installing tox, please follow this [link](https://tox.readthedocs.io/en/latest/install.html).

-The rest of the requirements will be installed via requirement.txt after running tox
+The rest of the requirements will be installed via requirement.txt after running tox.

 *Note: Do not install pytest in your root as it may cause issues during integration testing*

-End with an example of getting some data out of the system or using it for a little demo

 ## Running challenger-endpoint serving test